sirelkhatim/Project-2---Datastructures-Algorithms/explanation_3.md

 ## Design

 We start off by creating a huffman node that is similar to a vanilla node with an additional attribute for weight (as well as left,right, value as per normal vanilla node).
 We then create a function to get frequencies of the individual characters.
 Also, we create two methods one for creating a huffman tree and another for creating a huffman table.
 We then create a huffman encoding algorithm and huffman decoding algorithm.
+The inbuilt method heap

 ## Time and Space Complexity